lascar-pacagi/MrCoder/content/_index.en.md

 I will use text, videos and code to explain the different subjects:

-* Videos are in french with english subtitles.
+* Videos are in french with english subtitles (I hope with the help of the community for the translations <i class="far fa-smile-beam"></i>).
 * Code is on [github](https://github.com/lascar-pacagi).

 Go to the left panel or look at the themes below to choose your subject and let's dive into the vast and beautiful world of computer science!